 - A variety more in line with the video game enemy variety — that is, flames with a face but no limbs — are among the enemies found in Rugged Ridge, where they float in circles in the air while cackling nastily.

-- In the Dennis the Menace Licensed Game for the Super Nintendo Entertainment System, anthropomorphic flames appear as enemies in the boiler stage.
+- Dennis the Menace: In the Licensed Game, anthropomorphic flames appear as enemies in the boiler stage.
 These enemies cannot be destroyed, not even by the water gun (it only temporarily stuns them).

 - Digimon: The Meramon line is heavily based on this concept.
 The earliest form, Mokumon, is a cloud of smoke with a small flame flickering from its top.
 The next stage, DemiMeramon, is a flying fireball with a face noted for its aggressive temperament.
 DemiMeramon evolves into Candlemon, a living candle with a DemiMeramon for its flame, which in turn becomes Meramon, a humanoid made out of fire.
 Meramon is stated to have a violent temper, enough so to be likely to turn even on its tamer, and to try to burn everything it touches.